GoosefleetEO/aa-memberaudit/docs/operations.md

 ### Task throughput

 This app makes heavy use of Celery and will often run thousands of tasks per hour.
-Auth's default Celery setup is not well suited for handling high task volumes though (e.g. it will only spawn one worker per core, which scale badly due to high CPU usage).
-We strongly recommend to switch to a thread based setup (e.g. gevent), which has been proven to be significantly more efficient for running Auth.
+AA's default Celery setup is not well suited for handling high task volumes though (e.g. it will only spawn one worker per core, which scale badly due to high CPU usage).
+We strongly recommend to switch to a thread based setup (e.g. gevent), which has been proven to be significantly more efficient for running AA.

-For details on how to configure celery workers with threads please see [this section](https://allianceauth.readthedocs.io/en/latest/maintenance/tuning/celery.html#increasing-task-throughput) in the Auth's documentation.
+For details on how to configure celery workers with threads please see [this section](https://allianceauth.readthedocs.io/en/latest/maintenance/tuning/celery.html#increasing-task-throughput) in the AA's documentation.

 When switching to thread based workers please also make sure to setup measure to protect against memory leak.
 The default celery options will not work for threads.
 See [this section](https://allianceauth.readthedocs.io/en/latest/maintenance/tuning/celery.html#supervisor) for details.